Tarantino shuns rain to leave imprint on Hollywood

 “I wanted to put my hands and footprints in the Grauman’s Chinese courtyard way before I ever had a career, so this is something I wanted to do my whole life,” the director said.

-Tarantino, 52, has been a passionate film fan even before he turned to writing and directing movies, and even did a stint as an usher in a movie theater.
+Tarantino, 52, has been a passionate film fan even before he turned to writing and directing movies, and even did a stint as an usher in a movie theatre.

 He has won two screen-writing Oscars, for “Pulp Fiction” and “Django Unchained,” and on Tuesday was joined by actor Christoph Waltz, who won two Oscars for his roles in Tarantino’s “Inglourious Basterds” and “Django.”